Uru (boat): Construction

-As an art passed down through generations, Uru-making is an undocumented practice.
+As an art passed down through generations, uru-making is an undocumented practice.
 There are no build plans, sketches, drawings, or blueprints that the makers refer to.
-From conception to completion, it is all in the mind of the master carpenter or maistry of a yard, who assigns work to his assistants on a daily basis, so as to keep the secrecy that shrouds the technology intact.
+From conception to completion, it is all in the mind of the master carpenter of a yard, who assigns work to his assistants on a daily basis, so as to keep the secrecy that shrouds the technology intact.